 Because of the big emphasis on getting as many students as possible to gain C or higher in GCSE English and Maths, I get asked to do lots of talks to students, teachers and school leaders about what are the key ingredients for grade C and grade A/A*.

 Since April 2010, I've begun to store all the resources here, and will keep adding to them as I write them.
 As ever, they're free, but not all will make sense without attending the original talk.
+Note that all GCSE specifications changed from 2016, so these resources may not directly correspond to the examination you are sitting.

 GCSE REVISION SUMMARIES: